SEDERS FOR YOU

 SEDERS

-A seder on Crypto Jews (Moranos) and the Spanish Inquisition
+A Seder on Crypto Jews (Marranos) and the Spanish Inquisition

 Each participant gave voice to actual people in New Mexico, Portugal and Brazil (readings were from interviews with these folks), as they discussed the revelation when they found out they weren't Catholic, but Jewish; how they felt about the discovery; the response to this news from their families, local community, and the Jewish community.